-Table 10: Cost breakdown for

 Cost Category Average Low High

-(local (local (local

-currency/W) currency/W) currency/W)
+(local currency/W) (local currency/W) (local currency/W)

 Hardware

-Module
+Module -

-Inverter
+Inverter -

-Other (racking, wiring,
+Other (racking, wiring, etc.) -

-etc.)

 Soft cost

-Installation Labor
+Installation Labor -

-Customer acquisition
+Customer acquisition -

-Profit
+Profit -

-Other (contracting,

-permitting, financing etc.)
+Other (contracting, permitting, financing etc.) -

 Subtotal Hardware

 Subtotal - Soft cost

-Total Installed Cost 1.471 EUR/W 1.000 EUR/W 2.290 EUR/W
+Total Installed Cost N/A N/A N/A

-2.4 Financial Parameters and programs (leasing...)
+2.4 Financial Parameters and specific financing programs

-In 2012 Wien Energie, one of Austria's biggest electric supply companies, started a public participation model for PV in Vienna and Lower Austria, which became very popular especially in urban areas.
+In 2012 Wien Energie, one of Austria's biggest electric supply companies, started a public participation model for PV in Vienna and Lower Austria, which became very popular especially in urban areas - called "Citizen Solarpower plant"- "BürgerInnensolarkraftwerke".

 Private persons have the possibility to buy single PV modules (950 EUR / module) of a solar power plant.
-After selling all modules successfully, the solar power plant is built and operated by Wien Energie and the private investors will get a 3.1 % revenue every year for leasing their modules to Wien Energie.
+After selling all modules successfully, the solar power plant is built and operated by Wien Energie and the private investors will get a 2.25 % revenue every year for leasing their modules to Wien Energie.
 The minimum contract term is 5 years.
 At the end of the lifespan of the solar power plant Wien Energie will rebuy the PV modules and the complete amount of the investment will be refunded to the private investors.
-So far, Wien Energie built 19 solar power plants.
+So far, Wien Energie has built 19 solar power plants, with a capacity between 80kWp and 2,7 MWp each.

 A similar public participation model is offered by Energie AG Oberösterreich Fair Energy GmbH in Upper Austria.
 Private investors will receive an annual remuneration of 3.3 % of their investment.
-So far, the Energie AG built 10 solar power plants with a total power of 1.2 MWp.
+So far, the Energie AG built 23 solar power plants with a total power of 4,5 MWp.